Nine-O-Nine: Civilian history

-As 44-83575 was in relatively good condition, she was restored by Aircraft Specialties Company to airworthy condition for use as a water bomber over the course of ten years, entering service in 1977, until her operator's liquidation in 1985.
+As 44-83575 was in relatively good condition, it was restored by Aircraft Specialties Company to airworthy condition for use as a water bomber over the course of ten years, entering service in 1977, until its operator's liquidation in 1985.

-The Collings Foundation purchased the aircraft in January 1986, and her subsequent restoration to wartime configuration by Tom Reilly Vintage Aircraft won several awards.
+The Collings Foundation purchased the aircraft in January 1986, and its subsequent restoration to wartime configuration by Tom Reilly Vintage Aircraft won several awards.
 Carrying civil registration N93012, the plane was painted as Nine-O-Nine (including "231909" on the tail) and appeared at many airshows.
 It was featured in a 2019 episode of Museum Access, which included a detailed tour of its interior and video of the aircraft in flight; an "NL93012" placard can be seen on the instrument panel and "231909" on its tail.

 Incidents

 On August 23, 1987, N93012 was caught by crosswinds during a landing at Beaver County Airport near Pittsburgh.
 Landing too far down the runway, the plane rolled off the end of runway, crashed through a fence and power pole, and came to rest down a 100 ft ravine.
 Landing gear, chin and ball turrets, bomb bay doors, Plexiglass nose, nacelles, wings, and fuselage all sustained damage.
 There were no fatalities, however three of the twelve people on board were injured.
 Repair work by volunteers and Air Heritage Aircraft Restoration Inc., supported by donations, brought N93012 back to airworthy condition.